sourcegraph/about/content/blogposts/2024/gp-how-to-generate-unit-tests-with-svelte.md

   expect(button).toHaveTextContent("Clicked 2 times");
 });
 ```
-In the code above, we simulated different stages of user interaction(in this case, clicking the button) by using the fireEvent function.
+In the code above, we simulated different stages of user interaction(in this case, clicking the button) by using the `fireEvent` function.
 What we’re trying to achieve here is to get the correct count with each click event from the user.
-So, when we call the fireEvent, we expect the count to have increased by one, which would mean the user has successfully interacted with the button.
+So, when we call the `fireEvent`, we expect the count to have increased by one, meaning the user has successfully interacted with the button.
 When we run the test command on this, here’s the result:
 ![Output Demo](svelte-test-pass-2.png)
 And there!
 We have a passed test on a component event.

 ## Testing the Context API

-Moving forward, let’s see how we would run unit tests on the context API in Svelte.
+Moving forward, we'll see how to run unit tests on the context API in Svelte.
 The context API provides an efficient way for elements to communicate with each other without having to pass data and functions as props.
 Let’s create a logic that toggles between light and dark mode using context API.
 For easy readability and to have a well-structured codebase, we’ll create a separate file to handle our context data.
 ```
 // ThemeContext.svelte